giobritos/giobritos/README.md

 - 💡 I love exploring and transforming data into valuable insights.

-- 💼 Currently working as a **Data Intern at Blu**
+- 💼 Currently working as a **Business Analyst at Blu**

-- 📚 Studying **Information Technology** at Universidade Federal de Mato Grosso do Sul - UFMS
+- 📚 Studying **Data Science** at Universidade Federal de Mato Grosso do Sul - UFMS

 - 👩🏻‍💻 Strong knowledge in **MS Excel, SQL, Metabase, Hubspot and Looker**